-Construction financing lease obligation
+Financing lease obligation

-Beginning in 2015 and until expected construction completion in 2017, we record certain estimated construction costs incurred and reported to us by the landlord for our 60 Binney Street location as an asset and corresponding construction financing lease obligation on the consolidated balance sheets because we are deemed to be the owner of the building during the construction period for accounting purposes.
-Any costs incurred by us that have been reimbursed by the landlord or that qualify for reimbursement by the landlord are recorded as an asset and construction financing lease obligation.
+Beginning in 2015 through construction completion in 2017, we recorded certain estimated construction costs incurred and reported to us by the landlord for our new corporate headquarters building, located at 60 Binney Street in Cambridge, Massachusetts, as an asset and corresponding construction financing lease obligation on our consolidated balance sheets because we were deemed to be the owner of the building during the construction period for accounting purposes.
+During construction, the Company periodically met with the landlord and its construction manager to review these estimates and observe construction progress before recording such amounts.
+Upon completion of the construction of the building in the first quarter of 2017, the Company evaluated the lease and determined that it did not meet the criteria for "sale-leaseback" treatment.
+Accordingly, the Company is depreciating the building over 40 years and incurring interest expense in its consolidated statement of operations and comprehensive loss related to the financing lease obligation recorded on its consolidated balance sheet.
+Any costs incurred by us that have been reimbursed by the landlord or that qualify for reimbursement by the landlord are recorded as an asset and financing lease obligation.
 Any incremental costs incurred directly by us that do not qualify for reimbursement by the landlord are also capitalized.
-In each reporting period, the landlord estimates and reports to us costs incurred to date related to our portion of the building using allocation estimates and provides supporting invoices for our review.
-We periodically meet with the landlord and its construction manager to review these estimates and observe construction progress before recording such amounts.
+We began occupying our new corporate headquarters building on March 27, 2017.